IDASH Rules & Criteria

 Porto-systemic shunt – Veterinary Verification Form for Liver Shunt.
 If shunt has not been verified surgically, Hereditary Cobalamin Malabsorbtion DNA test

-Retained Testicles (breeders may submit) – Dog must be one year of age and Owner Verification Form for Retained Testicles.
+Retained Testicles – Dog must be one year of age and Owner Verification Form for Retained Testicles.

 Renal dysplasia – biopsy report indicating renal dysplasia

 Uveodermatologic syndrome – Veterinary Verification Form for Uveodermatologic Syndrome signed by a board certified veterinary dermatologist or ophthalmologist

 Vitiligo – Veterinary Verification Form signed by a board-certified veterinary dermatologist